marcduiker/az-func-updates/README.md

 - New releases in Azure Functions related GitHub repositories.
 - New posts in the Azure Service Updates RSS feed.

-You can read all about how the creation of this application [here](https://blog.marcduiker.nl/2019/03/03/creating-azure-functions-updates-twitterbot.html).
+You can read all about the creation of this application [here](https://blog.marcduiker.nl/2019/03/03/creating-azure-functions-updates-twitterbot.html).

 ## Other docs